AndreaCicca/Presentation-development-of-reliable-safe-and-secure-software/lezioni/03 Lezione 3- System Theory.md

 - Missing design requirements
 - Interactions between systems

-Stemp 1: What is the system and what is the environment? (system boundary) Step 2: Model
+Step 1: What is the system and what is the environment? (system boundary) Step 2: Model
 Step 3: Behavior to prevent
 Step 4: How could behavior occur feedback loop